 Following SCAN Health approval of judges recommendations, it is the responsibility of SCAN Health staff to notify participants of the results of judges deliberations.

-Proposed solution and action plan
+Proposed solution and strategy

 Written Communication and Presentation Skills